Highpoint2000/TEFLoggerApp/README.md

-## Version 2.2 (only works from TEF Firmware from v2.11.21 and Android Smartphones!)
+## Version 2.3 (only works from TEF Firmware from v2.11.21 and Android Smartphones!)

-- Improved background mode
-- Bug with the mono/stereo flag fixed
-- White font now black in daylight mode
-- Repeated station IDs eliminated
-- Log button only becomes active when GPS data is received
-- Added dbµV flag
+- Added source selection for multiple TEF receivers

 ## Installation notes: